• Home

 This is a huge factor.
 You need to understand that insurance companies will charge you more depending on your coverage.
 The more coverage on your policy, the higher your premiums.
 The reason for these higher premiums is that the insurance company will have to make a higher payout in case of a claim.

 Know what kind of coverage you want.
 First, understand each one and what it can do for you.
 Then you can choose several to make up the auto insurance policy for you.
-For example, you need comprehensive and collision coverage.
-Comprehensive does not cover collisions, but it covers fire, hail, floods, vandalism damage, among others.
+For example, you need comprehensive collision coverage.
+Comprehensive does not cover collisions, but it covers fire, hail, floods, and vandalism damage, among others.
 Collision covers a collision with another car and damage from guardrails, deer, or objects where you are at fault.
 It also covers damage from potholes.

 Budget